matee8/char_rnn/README.md

 -   **`char_rnn/activations.py`**: Defines the activation functions which could be used in the layers, with their derivatives.
+-   **`char_rnn/initializers.py`**: Implements various weight initialization
+    strategies that can be used by layers to set their initial parameter values.
 -   **`char_rnn/layers.py`**: Defines the building blocks of the neural network, abstracting operations such as forward and backward passes for layers.
 -   **`char_rnn/losses.py`**: Provides the interface for quantifying model